A Basic Indicator for Regime Detection.

 Fibonacci is known in the world of trading as a method to find support and resistance levels.
 Generally, traders use retracements and projections to predict market reactions.
 In this article, we will stay in the world of Fibonacci but see how we can understand whether the market is in a short-term bullish or a bearish regime using the sequence.

-If you are interested by trend following indicators and strategies then my book could interest you.
-It features advanced trend-following indicators and strategies with a GitHub page dedicated to the continuously updated code.
+I have just released a new book after the success of the previous book.
+It features advanced trend following indicators and strategies with a GitHub page dedicated to the continuously updated code.
 Also, this book features the original colors after having optimized for printing costs.
 If you feel that this interests you, feel free to visit the below Amazon link, or if you prefer to buy the PDF version, you could contact me on LinkedIn.

 Fetching Historical OHLC Data